 Mislabeled examples detection viewed as probing machine learning models: concepts, survey and extensive benchmark

-Abstract: Mislabeled examples are ubiquitous in real world machine learning datasets.
+Abstract: Mislabeled examples are ubiquitous in real-world machine learning datasets, advocating the development of techniques for automatic detection.
 We show that most mislabeled detection methods can be viewed as probing trained machine learning models using a few core principles.
-We formalize a modular framework that encompasses these methods, parameterized by only 4 building blocks, as well as a python library that showcases that these principles can actually be implemented.
-The focus is put on classifier-agnostic concepts, with an emphasis on adapting methods developed for deep learning models to non-deep classifiers for tabular data.
-We benchmark existing methods on (artificial) Completely At Random (NCAR) as well as (actual) Not At Random (NNAR) labeling noise coming from a series of tasks with imperfect labeling rules.
-This benchmark offers new insights as well as limitations of existing methods in this setup.
+We formalize a modular framework that encompasses these methods, parameterized by only 4 building blocks, as well as a Python library that demonstrates that these principles can actually be implemented.
+The focus is on classifier-agnostic concepts, with an emphasis on adapting methods developed for deep learning models to non-deep classifiers for tabular data.
+We benchmark existing methods on (artificial) Completely At Random (NCAR) as well as (realistic) Not At Random (NNAR) labeling noise from a variety of tasks with imperfect labeling rules.
+This benchmark provides new insights as well as limitations of existing methods in this setup.

 Submission Length: Long submission (more than 12 pages of main content)